Nootm/KryptoBot/README.md

 - Alpine Linux 3.16.2, x86_64, headless
 - Arch Linux Latest, x86_64, Sway

-There are some dependancy issues with the binary built by GitHub Actions, so you can use Ubuntu 22.04 to test (the version GitHub uses).
+Builds targeting Arch Linux (latest) and Ubuntu (22.04) are provided in "Actions".
 Only unified margin (v3) is supported for now.

 ## Using GUI mode
 - After you chose an endpoint and confirmed, put the API key and secret provided by Bybit into the first two boxes and click on check.